pollosp/gce-idp/PITCHME.md

 Google Container Engine is a managed environment for deploying containerized applications.
 (https://cloud.google.com/container-engine/)

+It uses Kubernetes as engine

 Is anyone using GKE or interested on it?

 ---

 ## KUBERNETES

-Kubernetes is an open-source system for automating deployment, scaling and management of containerized applications that was originally designed by Google and donated to the Cloud Native Computing Foundation.
+Kubernetes is an open-source system for automating deployment, scaling and management of containerized applications (https://en.wikipedia.org/wiki/Kubernetes)
-(https://en.wikipedia.org/wiki/Kubernetes)

 Is anyone using Kubernetes or interested on it?

 ---

 ## WHY CONTAINERS?

 * Environmental consistency across development, testing, and production: Runs the same on a laptop as it does in the cloud
-* Quick and easy rollbacks
+* Quick and easy rollbacks: just use the previous version of the container
-* Cloud and OS distribution portability
+* Cloud and OS distribution portability: Run Debian containers into RedHat host
-* Application-centric management
+* Application-centric management: Focus your eforts in the app not into the system
-* Resource isolation: Predictable application performance
+* Resource isolation: One app one container with his libaries
 * Resource utilization: High efficiency and density

 (https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/)